-The relentless demand for more data is clearly illustrated in the actions of the big data centre operators.
+The relentless demand for more data is clearly illustrated in the actions of the big data center operators.

-One year since the opening of Italy’s largest data centre campus, Aruba has announced it is now working on two additional data centre buildings to cater for the ongoing growth and the rush for more storage.
+One year since the opening of Italy's largest data center campus, Aruba has announced it is now working on two additional data center buildings to cater for the ongoing growth and the rush for more storage.

 According to the company, the facility is now on the verge of being completely booked up, bringing cause to the new investment which will treble the current capacity.